Questions to ask yourself about life insurance

 8. What if I became seriously ill?

 Most critical illness insurance covers conditions such as heart attack, stroke and certain types of advanced cancer, provided they meet the specific criteria set out in the policy terms and conditions.
-For example, a heart attack could depend how severe it was and a stroke may only be covered if it results in permanent, debilitating symptoms.
+For example, a heart attack depends how severe it was and a stroke may only be covered if it results in permanent, debilitating symptoms.
 Always check exactly what’s covered and look for further details that might affect your right to claim, such as how serious the diagnosis needs to be.
 Never assume two products are the same.